deepaksithu/Twitter_Archive_Analysis_Project/README.md

-# wrangle_and_analyze_data_project
+# Wrangle and Analyze Data Project

-Project for data wrangling portion of Udacity Data Analyst Nanodegree
+Project for data wrangling portion of Udacity Data Analyst Nanodegree.
+Project submission is contained in wrangle_report.zip.